martin12333/marti-onedrive/00/Emoji-List,-v13.1--selected-columns.f8.md

 91	🥱	yawning face
 face-negative
 №	Sample	CLDR Short Name
-92	😤	face with steam from nose
+#️⃣a 92	😤	face with steam from nose
-93	😡	pouting face
+#️⃣a 93	😡	pouting face
 94	😠	angry face
-95	🤬	face with symbols on mouth
+#️⃣a 95	🤬	face with symbols on mouth
 96	😈	smiling face with horns
 97	👿	angry face with horns
 98	💀	skull